 All varieties of boating and water sports are popular at Lake Almanor, including jet skiing, water-skiing, tubing, wake boarding, sailing, kayaking, and canoeing.
 The lake is big enough to accommodate them all and never feel crowded.

-Lake Almanor is a favorite destination for boaters of all kinds.
+Lake Almanor draws boaters of all kinds.
 Water skiers are often out on the lake early when the surface is as smooth as glass.
-Sailors and wakeboarders like the afternoon breezes that sweep across the lake.
+Sailors and windsurfers like the afternoon breezes that sweep across the lake.
 Others just enjoy cruising around the lake, enjoying the scenery.

 Lake Almanor is well equipped for boaters with marinas along every shore.
 Most of the marinas offer slips for rent, boat rentals, gas, and other supplies.
 Several free Forest Service launch ramps are also available.